kcharris/TreeDB/README.md

 ### Overview
 This is a tool to manage user created nested lists of items, that can be kept track of over time, that don't want to be forgotten.
 A few examples include: movies, books, music, games, art projects, chores around the house, and cooking ideas.
 Tens to hundreds of things in each category can build up over time and become hard to manage.
 This tools aims to make their management easier and more efficient.

-General categories can be broken down until items are actionable.
-An example of this would be a Fun category that breaks down into movies, comics, books, and games.
-Then, each of these subcategories can be filled with specific items.
-A specific movie may be actionable because it can be watched.
-In addition, under a movie can include items such as "look up the music" or "find out who the actors are."

-This tool is best used in conjunction with a calendar, where items can be placed for use.

 ### Application screenshots
 <p float="left" align="center">
   <img src="AppImages/MainPageView.jpg" name="MainPage" width="49%">